SheathedBlade/quartz/content/Characters/Nero Carnegoa.md

 ## Background

-Nero Carnegoa is the name of the individual who would eventually become the fated protean concept of [[Protean Concepts#The Paragon|the Paragon]].
+Nero Carnegoa is the name of the individual who would eventually become the fated Empyrean Concept of [[Empyrean Concepts#The Paragon|the Paragon]].
 ## Appearance

 ## Expertise